ashishbindra2/workshop/docs/interview-questions/interview-theory.md

 for name in builtin_names:
     print(name)

-45. Explain Recursion by Reversing a List.
+## 45. Explain Recursion by Reversing a List

 ```py
 def reverseList(lst):